Neonatal pneumonia refers to inflammatory changes of the respiratory system caused by neonatal infection.

 - often caused by gram positive bacteria

-Broad and wide spectrum of abnormalities varying from a normal chest, localised or diffuse alveolar densities, interstitial lung disease and features similar to hyaline membrane disease.
+Broad and wide spectrum of abnormalities varying from a normal chest, localised or diffuse alveolar densities, reticular opacities and features similar to hyaline membrane disease.

 Treatment and prognosis